MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-user-docker.md

 ---
 # Use Docker to run PowerShell

 You can use Docker to create Windows-based containers on which to run the specific version of PowerShell needed to work the different interfaces.
-You must be using Windows-based containers in Docker.
+You must be use Windows-based containers in Docker.

 ## Docker prerequisites